 Cold Compress/Ice Therapy

-Often, shoulder pain is due to sleeping in the wrong posture.
-Shoulder stiffness also contributes to shoulder pain.
+Often, this pain is due to sleeping in the wrong posture.
+Shoulder stiffness also contributes to pain in the shoulders.
 Applying heat helps soothe stiff shoulders and relaxes tense muscles.
 You can use a heating pad, heated gel pack, or water bath as heat therapy.

 Rest and Modifying Your Posture